Kamala Khan: NYX and Giant-Size X-Men (2024–2025)

-Although Lanzing commented that he and Kelly knew in advance NYX would end so they were able to include a finale for the characters, Kamala 's story would continue in the Giant-Size X-Men Anniversary Event, commemorating the 50th anniversary of the first Giant-Size X-Men issue.
+Although Lanzing commented that he and Kelly knew in advance NYX would end so they were able to include a finale for the characters, Kamala's story would continue in the Giant-Size X-Men Anniversary Event, commemorating the 50th anniversary of the first Giant-Size X-Men issue.
 Consisting of five one-shots written by NYX writers Kelly and Lanzing and with art by Adam Kubert, C.F.
 Villa and Francesco Manna, Giant-Size X-Men involves Kamala being pulled by Legion in a battle across time, where she encounters the X-Men during their most iconic moments in history and alternate timelines, including the "Second Genesis" and "The Dark Phoenix Saga" storylines and the Age of Apocalypse and "House of M" continuities.
 The event began with Giant-Size X-Men #1 (May 2025) and was followed by Giant-Size Dark Phoenix Saga #1 (June 2025), Giant-Size Age of Apocalypse #1 (June 2025), Giant-Size House of M #1 (July 2025) and Giant-Size X-Men #2 (August 2025).
 Giant-Size X-Men #1 concludes with Kamala finally awakening her mutant powers, with her hard light emitting a golden aura.
 Her energy constructs are initially colored gold, but later take on their original purple coloration during the climax of Giant-Size Dark Phoenix Saga.
 During this event, Kamala integrates both her mutant and Inhuman powers.
 Kamala also reveals her mutant status to her parents in the final issue Giant-Size X-Men #2.

-The DC Comics crossover issue with Marvel, titled Batman/Deadpool #1, is scheduled for release in November 2025.
-It will include a back-up story by G. Willow Wilson and Denys Cowan that features a team-up between Kamala and Static.
+Batman/Deadpool #1, a DC Comics crossover issue with Marvel, was released in November 2025.
+It included a back-up story by writer G. Willow Wilson and artist Denys Cowan that features a team-up between Kamala and Static.

+Inglorious X-Force (2026–present)

+In January 2026, Kamala was added as a surprise member to the titular team in Inglorious X-Force, an ongoing series which was part of the "X-Men: Shadows of Tomorrow" event and written by Tim Seeley and illustrated by Michael Sta.
+Maria.
+In the series, Cable reforms X-Force to prevent the assassination of the first mutant president, revealed to be Kamala, and recruits Ms. Marvel into the team for her protection.
+Unbeknownst to the team, Cable suspects one of the other members of X-Force – Archangel, Boom-Boom and Hellverine – to be Kamala's future assassin.